2 guns, marijuana found, 2 charged at Rock Hill school where extra cops were on hand

 The incident happened around noon Friday at South Pointe High School, police said.

-The name of the student charged has not yet been released.
-But the suspect will be prosecuted as an adult, said Capt.
+Dakota Patterson, 18, is charged with possession of marijuana with intent to distribute; possession of marijuana with intent to distribute near a school; carrying a weapon on school grounds; and possession of a stolen gun, said Capt.
 Mark Bollinger of the Rock Hill Police Department.

-Another student, a 17-year-old female, is in custody for simple possession of marijuana, Bollinger said.
+Another student, Willow McDonough, 17, was charged with simple possession of marijuana, Bollinger said.

 York County drug agents are investigating, police said.

-There was a fight between two male students that appeared to be over a girl, Bollinger said.
-In the parking lot in a car, officers recovered the two handguns and the drugs, Bollinger said.
+A fight happened between two male students that appeared to be over a girl, Bollinger said.
+In the parking lot, in a car belonging to Patterson, officers recovered the two handguns and the drugs, Bollinger said.

 Rock Hill police had extra officers on campus Friday because of an investigation into rumored threats of violence discovered Thursday, police and school district officials said earlier on Friday.